Look-No-Hands-Simulator/.github/profile/README.md

 ## How to use

 ## Credits
-Various open source tools have been used in this project they include:
+Various open source tools have been used in this project or items created by others with permission, they include:
 - Unity Game Engine: https://unity.com/
 - Lidar: https://github.com/sudhirpratapyadav/unity_ros_lidar_3d
 - FSAI API: https://github.com/FS-AI/FS-AI_API